alavrovinfb/k8s-container-integrity-mutator/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 # k8s-container-integrity-mutator

 This application provides the injection of any patch inside any k8s schemas like sidecar.

-When applying a new scheme to a cluster, the application monitors the presence of a "hasher-certificates-injector-sidecar" label and, if available, makes a patch.
+When applying a new scheme to a cluster, the application monitors the presence of a " hasher-certificates-injector-sidecar" label and, if available, makes a patch.

 ## Architecture

 ### Statechart diagram

 ![File location: docs/diagrams/mutatorStatechartDiagram.png](/docs/diagrams/mutatorStatechartDiagram.png?raw=true "Statechart diagram")

 ### Sequence diagram

 ![File location: docs/diagrams/mutatorSequenceDiagram.png](/docs/diagrams/mutatorSequenceDiagram.png?raw=true "Sequence diagram")

 ## :hammer: Installing components

 ### Demo-app

 Here is a demo application in which a busybox container in `patch-json-command.json` is injected to a pod with an nginx container

 Build docker images mutator:

 ```
 eval $(minikube docker-env)
 docker build -t mutator .
 ```

 ## Install Helm

 Before using helm charts you need to install helm on your local machine.
 You can find the necessary installation information at this link https://helm.sh/docs/intro/install/

 ### Configuration

 To work properly, you first need to sett the configuration files:

 + values in the file `helm-charts/integrity-injector/values.yaml`
 + values in the file `helm-charts/demo-app-to-inject/values.yaml`

 ### Run helm-charts

 Install helm chart with mutator app

 ```
 make helm-mutator
 ```

 or via helm

 ```
 helm install mutator helm-charts/integrity-injector
 ```

 Install helm chart with demo app install with db

 ```
 make helm-demo-with-db
 ```

 install without db

 ```
 make helm-demo
 ```

 or through helm

 ```
 helm install demo-app helm-charts/demo-app-to-inject
 ```